Estimated read time: 5.5 minutes

 The Nature Conservancy in Oklahoma (TNC) established the Joseph H. Williams Tallgrass Prairie Preserve in 1989 with the purchase of 29,000 acres that was part of the historic Chapman-Barnard Ranch.
 TNC had leased the land owned by the Mathews family for several years before purchasing the property.

 By December 2014, the Tallgrass Prairie Preserve expanded to the 39,000 acres that now includes the historic cabin of John Joseph Mathews.
-Since then, the cabin has been restored, furnished and is now open for tours during scheduled events.
+Since then, the cabin has been restored and furnished.

 “Here we are, nearly 50 years later and I know that nothing would have delighted our grandfather more than the work that the Nature Conservancy has done to preserve the Tallgrass Prairie he loved so much,” says Edwards.
 “My sisters and I are very grateful that [the Conservancy] has had the resources, expertise and vision to take ownership of his property, restore the house, and offer to the public access to his world far more broadly and effectively than we ever could have.
 It is the perfect organization to have done so.”